 The highway was named after Corporal William Dempster of the Royal Canadian Mounted Police (RCMP).
 Corporal Dempster is credited with discovering the fate of, “The Lost Patrol” during his journey by dog sled from Dawson City to Tuktoyaktuk, in 1911, but that is another story!

-Above: The hamlet of Tuktoyaktuk sits on the Arctic Ocean at the northern tip of the Dempster Highway.
+Above: Martin’s Four Wheel Camper rig on the hamlet of Tuktoyaktuk on the Arctic Ocean at the northern tip of the Dempster Highway.

 The Dempster Highway traverses through some of the most pristine arctic landscapes available for ordinary travelers to experience.
 Truck campers wanting a truly unique northern experience are treated to breathtaking views of northern wilderness along its entire 737-kilometers.